iterative/dvc.org/content/docs/command-reference/exp/run.md

 `dvc exp run` again will continue from this point.
 You can add a `--rev` to continue from a previous checkpoint instead (they can be listed with `dvc exp show`).
-Or use `--reset` to start over (removes `checkpoint` outputs before the run, like the first run of this experiment) — useful for re-training ML models, for example.
+Or use `--reset` to start over (discards previous checkpoints and deletes `checkpoint` outputs before this run, like the first `dvc exp run`) — useful for re-training ML models, for example.

+> Note that after resetting checkpoint experiments, you may want to use `dvc gc`
+> to clean up unnecessary data in the cache.

 <details>